 Along the boardwalk see red wolves, the most endangered animal in North America.
 Also see beavers hard at work, river otters who play to the visitors, bald eagles, vultures, bobcat, deer, wild turkeys, skunk or opossum, gray fox, red fox and coyote.
 Interpretive stations help explain the critical importance of wetlands in the Chesapeake Bay watershed, highlight life in the pond and showcase native wetland plants.
 In addition to the animals on display, visitors can see fish in the stream, turtles basking on logs or swimming in the lake, bullfrogs along the banks and many different kinds of birds.

 For more than 25 years, dinosaurs have been a popular summer exhibit at the Virginia Living Museum.
-This year, as part of its 50th anniversary celebration, the museum will open a permanent outdoor Dinosaur Discovery Trail.
-This permanent exhibit will showcase 16 of the majestic animals that ruled our earth for more than 150 million years.
-Visitors will walk through the woods to see realistic one-third to full-size dinosaurs from the Jurassic and Cretaceous eras.
-The dinosaurs will range in size from a mini Ankylosaurus to a 16-foot-tall Brachiosaurus.
-There will be a baby T-rex photo op and a half-size T. rex.
-The trail will also include a children’s play area, dig pits for amateur paleontologists, including one with an actual whale specimen from Hampton Roads and displays of dinosaur and Ice Age fossils.
+In 2016, as part of its 50th anniversary celebration, the museum opened a permanent outdoor Dinosaur Discovery Trail.
+This permanent exhibit showcases 16 of the majestic animals that ruled our earth for more than 150 million years.
+Visitors can walk through the woods to see realistic one-third to full-size dinosaurs from the Jurassic and Cretaceous eras.
+The dinosaurs range in size from a mini Ankylosaurus to a 16-foot-tall Brachiosaurus.
+There are a baby T-rex photo op and a half-size T. rex.
+The trail also includes a children’s play area, dig pits for amateur paleontologists, including one with an actual whale specimen from Hampton Roads and displays of dinosaur fossils.
 Read more…